JeffreyWerth/AWS-Architecture-Model-Repository/SysML Lessons/1_Diagrams.md

 # Systems Modeling Language (SysML)

-The Object Management Group Systems Modeling Language (OMG SysML), simply stated as SysML, is a general-purpose modeling language for systems engineering applications
+The Object Management Group Systems Modeling Language (OMG SysML), simply stated as SysML, is a general-purpose modeling language for systems engineering applications.

-SysML supports the specification, analysis, design, verification, and validation of a broad range of systems
+SysML supports the specification, analysis, design, verification, and validation of a broad range of systems.
 SysML consists of Abstract Syntax and Concrete Syntax:
 - Abstract Syntax is the set of rules that identify what you can and cannot do
 - Concrete Syntax is the set of notations that you are allowed to use on diagrams